EricLawtonCA/EricLawtonCA.github.io/_posts/2022-04-02-Eric-Lawton-Sovereign-States-Bad-Idea.md

 ---
 layout: post
-title: "Sovereign States are a bad idea "
+title: "Sovereign States are a bad idea"
 date: 2022-04-02
 ---